Efficiency of Self-Adjusting Heaps: Introduction

 Nevertheless, the pairing heap is simple, robust, and efficient in practice.
 It is \emph{self-adjusting}: It does not explicitly maintain a ``balanced'' state, ready to serve any incoming request quickly at all times, but rather reorganizes itself in a simple, uniform way that guarantees efficiency in an amortized sense, i.e., over a long sequence of operations.
 In general a self-adjusting data structure stores little or no auxiliary information about its state -- it does not need to, since it does not enforce any specific structure.
 Besides saving space, self-adjusting heaps are often efficient in practice and easy to implement, as compared to ``balanced" heaps such as Fibonacci heaps~\cite{LarkinSenTarjan}.

 The question remains: Is there \emph{any} self-adjusting heap that is both practical and theoretically competitive with Fibonacci heaps?
 Any heap that satisfies the conditions of Fredman's lower bounds cannot match the efficiency of Fibonacci heaps on decrease-key operations.
-Moreover, an $\Omega(\log\log n)$ amortized lower bound for decrease-key was proved by Iacono and {\"O}zkan~\cite{IaconoOzkan} for the \emph{pure heap} model, which captures another large class of self-adjusting heaps.
-Although this is not technically exhaustive (``self-adjusting heap'' does not have a single precise definition), it seems unlikely that a heap that is intuitively self-adjusting and natural can support decrease-key in $\OO(1)$ time.
+Moreover, an $\Omega(\lg\lg n)$ amortized lower bound for decrease-key was proved by Iacono and {\"O}zkan~\cite{IaconoOzkan} for the \emph{pure heap} model, which captures another large class of self-adjusting heaps.
+The self-adjusting heap models of Fredman and of Iacono and {\"O}zkan do not cover all the possibilities.
+In particular, they assume that the decrease-key operation is done by cutting a node and its subtree from the existing tree, as we describe in Section~\ref{S:canonical-framework}, but there are other possibilities, such as removing the item from its node and putting it in a new node, as in hollow heaps~\cite{HollowHeaps}.
+Indeed, the term ``self-adjusting heap'' does not have a precise technical definition.
+Nevertheless, these lower bounds do provide some evidence that no heap that is intuitively self-adjusting and natural can support decrease-key in $\OO(1)$ time.

-Elmasry~\cite{Elmasry09,Elmasry17} presented a modification of pairing heaps that does support decrease-key in $\OO(\log\log n)$ amortized time.
+Elmasry~\cite{Elmasry09,Elmasry17} presented a modification of pairing heaps that \emph{does} support decrease-key in $\OO(\lg\lg n)$ amortized time.
 It keeps any items that have undergone a decrease-key in a buffer, and periodically groups and sorts the buffer items by key to decide how to restructure the heap.
-Elmasry's bound for inserts is $\OO(1)$; his bound for melds is $\OO(\log\log n)$.
+Elmasry's bound for inserts is $\OO(1)$; his bound for melds is $\OO(\lg\lg n)$.
 Elmasry's heap is not subject to either of the lower bounds, however, and sorting buffer groups is arguably not ``self-adjusting''.

-We ask instead whether there is a self-adjusting heap subject to either Fredman's or Iacono and {\"O}zkan's lower bounds that matches these bounds, i.e., that takes $\OO(\log n)$ time per delete-min, $\OO(\log\log n)$ time per decrease-key, and $\OO(1)$ time for each other heap operation.
+We ask instead whether there is a self-adjusting heap subject to either Fredman's or Iacono and {\"O}zkan's lower bounds that matches these bounds, i.e., that takes $\OO(\lg n)$ time per delete-min, $\OO(\lg\lg n)$ time per decrease-key, and $\OO(1)$ time for each other heap operation.
 Although many heap implementations have been invented and analyzed since the invention of pairing heaps, no work until ours has answered this question.

 We analyze three self-adjusting heaps: multipass pairing heaps, slim heaps, and smooth heaps.